 The direct costs included hiring a change manager and a few consultants to help design a business plan.
 Altogether it amounted to, excluding indirect costs, EUR 300,000.
-In other words, less than 1 % of our turnover for one year.
+In other words, less than one per cent of our turnover for one year.

 Given the immediate return, I don’t think that this is too high a price to pay for future proving your organisation.
-And in the first year after the transition our overall annual budget grew from EUR129m to EUR181m.
-Considering the cuts in the budgets coming from the Dutch governments this was a considerable growth, proving that Cordaid’s people were quick learners.
+And in the first year after the transition our overall annual budget grew from EUR 129 million to EUR 181 million.
+Considering the cuts in the budgets coming from the Dutch government, this was a considerable growth, proving that Cordaid’s people were quick learners.

 What advice do you have for organisations considering this path?